 8 Steps of the 8D problem-solving process

 Before Step 1, there is a need to plan your approach.
-Think about who will be the team, what is the target time and what resources required.
+Think about who will be on the team, what the target time and what resources are required.

 D1: Identify and establish the team